 The County of Minburn is committed to providing efficient services and maintaining safe conditions for residents throughout the winter season.
 However, given the County's extensive size, it takes time for Operation crews to get to all areas.
 Crews work as fast as they safely can in difficult conditions and plan their routes according to the priority levels and timelines approved by County Council.

-County of Minburn Public Works follow a priority system based on the Snow Clearing Policy to clear winter roads.
-School bus routes and main roads are cleared first as outlined in the snow clearing map, below (click here for a zoomable PDF):
+County of Minburn Operations follows a priority system based on the Snow Clearing Policy to clear winter roads.
+School bus routes are cleared first as outlined in the snow clearing map, click here for a zoomable PDF.

-As per County policy PW 26, there is a priority list that ranks the order in which roads get plowed.
+As per County policy OP 9016-01-A, there is a priority list that ranks the order in which roads get plowed.
 This is: